Last updated on January 3rd, 2023.

-I just love how versatile cherries are.
-For example, they go so well with different flavors such as lime, coconut, and also my absolute favorite almonds.
-But when it comes to chocolate, cherries perform in a special way.
-Firstly its tanginess really brings a certain “kick” to the chocolate’s deep and strong flavor.
+I love how versatile cherries are.
+For example, they go so well with different flavors such as lime, coconut, and my absolute favorite, almonds.
+But when it comes to chocolate, cherries perform uniquely, like in this Black Forest Brownies recipe.
+Firstly its tanginess brings a particular “kick” to the chocolate’s deep and robust flavor.
 Secondly, the cherry puree I added to the batter enhances the chocolate’s smooth texture.

 Now Let’s Talk About This Chocolate Cherry Cake:

 As you can read below, I decided to bloom the cocoa powder by mixing it with melted butter.

 Unlike other ingredients such as salt or flour, cocoa powder will only dissolve when in touch with hot liquid.
 In the baking world, this process is called Blooming.
 Blooming means that the cocoa powder dissolves and releases an intense chocolate flavor into the liquid.